AmingAndrei/violence.website/content/factions/pale/saffron.md

     - Maintains strict registries and traceability of all critical resources.

 3. Waste Disposal
-    - Saffron handles the collection, neutralization, and repurposing of waste, including civilian waste streams, industrial runoff and biohazardous by-products.
+    - Saffron handles the collection, neutralisation, and repurposing of waste, including civilian waste streams, industrial runoff and biohazardous by-products.

-Organizational Hierarchy
+Organisational Hierarchy

 Saffron is directed by a single Administrator, appointed internally and confirmed by the Executive.
 The Administrator reports directly to the Executive.